ClaudioMVM12/Collision_And_Gravity_Sim/README.md

 ## Instalation

-Collision and Gravity Simulation does not come with an installer.
-To use the application, you can clone this repository and run the exe file in \out\build\x64-debug\.
+Collision and Gravity Simulation *only* runs in Microsoft Visual Studio, and can be downloaded directly from github option Open with Visual Studio.